regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

  - sip
  - tftp

-Some modules will not work due to the absence of ports parameter:
+Due to the absence of a "ports" parameter, some modules will not work:

  - amanda
  - h323